-McLeod Insurance recommends a valuation of your Fine Art is carried out every 3-5 years to ensure the sum insured in kept up to date.
+McLeod Insurance recommends a valuation of your Fine Art is carried out every 3-5 years to ensure the sum insured is kept up to date.
 Certain Artists, or areas of Fine Art, may need to be valued more regularly dependent on the market volatility.
-McLeod Insurance work closely with reputable Fine Art Valuers to ensure that your pieces of Fine Art are adequately covered in today’s market.
+McLeod Insurance works closely with reputable Fine Art Valuers to ensure that your pieces of Fine Art are adequately covered in today’s market.
 Please contact us for more information.

 For many Fine Art owners, these items are heirlooms and the collectors merely consider themselves custodians of the Fine Art.
-This makes ensuring a suitable replacement, or market value payment, is all the more important in the event of a total loss.
+This makes ensuring a suitable replacement, or market value payment is all the more important in the event of a total loss.

 High Net Worth clients see investing in paintings, wine or classic cars as an attractive return on investment compared to the more orthodox route such as bank accounts, shares etc…